Nurse Practitioners and Physician Assistants

 Emily joined the OACM family in January 2019 as a Nurse Practitioner.
 Emily works closely with Dr. Michael DeMarco and Dr. Gurtej Singh to provide optimal patient care regarding back pain.
-Together they strive to obtain an accurate diagnosis, explain a wide variety of treatment and management options, and minimize the use of chronic opiates.
+Together we strive to obtain an accurate diagnosis, explain a wide variety of treatment and management options, and minimize the use of opiates for chronic pain.

 In her spare time, she enjoys reading, being outdoors, spending time with family and friends, and traveling.
 Emily’s goal is to provide excellent and quality care through thorough evaluation, examination, and treatment.

 - Bachelor of Science in Nursing, West Virginia University School of Nursing, 2012

 - Master of Science in Nursing, Johns Hopkins University School of Nursing, 2017

 Anne Maria joined OACM in January 2023 as a nurse practitioner.
 She works with Dr. Singh and Dr. DeMarco to care for patients with chronic back and neck pain.
 Her goal is to provide her patients with comprehensive, effective, and evidence-based care.

 Prior to joining OACM, Anne Maria worked in pain management.
 Before becoming a nurse practitioner, she worked at Medstar Georgetown University Hospital in the medical, surgical and neurosurgical ICUs as a float ICU nurse.
 During her education and training at University of Maryland she conducted a doctoral project that focused on implementing a depression screening protocol for patients with chronic pain.

 During her spare time, Anne Maria enjoys doing activities outdoors, spending time with family and friends, and volunteering at community outreach programs.